Ecalpal/RT-MonoDepth/README.md

 ```shell
 python embedded_platform_runtime_test.py
 ```
-You can also change the RTMonoDepth to RTMonoDesth_s in [here](https://github.com/Ecalpal/RT-MonoDepth/blob/b32d6e6469422dd10f8a3214874b91023a05b7cc/embedded_platform_runtime_test.py#L8) to test our full model.
+You can also change the RTMonoDepth to RTMonoDesth_s in [here](https://github.com/Ecalpal/RT-MonoDepth/blob/b32d6e6469422dd10f8a3214874b91023a05b7cc/embedded_platform_runtime_test.py#L8) to test our small model.

 ## 💾 KITTI training data